agunechemba/agunechemba.github.io/_posts/2025-06-12-Python Functions.md

 [1, 2, 3, 99]
 ```

+Explanation:
+Lists are **mutable**, meaning changes inside the function affect the original list.

 ---

-## 🎁 Returning Values — Functions that Give Back
+## 🔹 Returning Values

-A function can also **return** information to the caller.
+A function can send a result back to the part of the program that called it using the **`return`** statement.

+Example:

 ```python
 def hello(name):